-Narendra Modi, PM’s message to the nation on Good Governance, December 25, 2014.
+“GATI – Governance with Accountability, Transparency & Innovation”.
+This was the message of Prime Minister Narendra Modi to the nation on Good Governance, December 25, 2014.

-The Department of Administrative Reforms & Public Grievances (DARPG), Ministry of Personnel, Public Grievances & Pensions, Government of India and the Department of Electronics and Information Technology (DeitY), Ministry of Communications & Information Technology, Government of India along with the Government of Maharashtra have jointly organized the “19th national Conference on e-Governance (NCeG)” on 21st and 22nd January 2016 at Nagpur, Maharashtra.
+The Department of Administrative Reforms and Public Grievances (DARPG), Ministry of Personnel, Public Grievances & Pensions, Government of India and the Department of Electronics and Information Technology (DeitY), Ministry of Communications & Information Technology, Government of India, along with the Government of Maharashtra have jointly organized the “19th national Conference on e-Governance (NCeG)” on 21st and 22nd January 2016 at Nagpur, Maharashtra.

-The main moto is to lay out the vision for the next five to ten years to become the cynosure of transforming India for the next decade.
+The main motto is to lay out the vision for the next five to ten years to become the cynosure of transforming India for the next decade.
 The vision will finish the direction of e-Governance in India and meet the expectations set by the Prime Minister of India.
-This vision is very aligned to and driven by the PM’s vision for Good Governance and his belief and the recent call for action on “transformational change” as opposed to “incremental improvement”.

-With e-Commerce expected to log $100 billion worth transactions by 2020, the enterprise of the private start-ups would be crucial to realizing the goal of providing end-to-end full transaction enabled government services the commerce way.
+With e-Commerce expected to log $100 billion worth of transactions by 2020, the enterprise of the private start-ups would be crucial to realizing the goal of providing end-to-end full transaction-enabled government services the commerce way.